Dick Tracy (1990 film): Possible sequel and legal issues

 In 2010, Turner Classic Movies broadcast the Dick Tracy Special.
 Shot in late 2008, Beatty enlisted cinematographer Emmanuel Lubezki and film critic Leonard Maltin to make the 30-minute television special, which featured Beatty as Tracy in a retrospective interview with Maltin.
-Maltin explicitly asked the fictional Tracy if Warren Beatty planned to make a sequel to the 1990 film, and he responded that he'd heard about that, but Maltin needed to ask Beatty himself.
+Maltin explicitly asked the fictional Tracy if Warren Beatty planned to make a sequel to the 1990 film, and he responded that he had heard about that, but Maltin needed to ask Beatty himself.

 On March 25, 2011, U.S. District Court Judge Dean D. Pregerson granted Beatty's request for a summary judgment, and ruled in the actor's favor.
 Judge Pregerson wrote in his order that "Beatty's commencement of principal photography of his television special on November 8, 2008 was sufficient for him to retain the Dick Tracy rights."
 Beatty's lawyer said the court found that Beatty had done everything contractually required of him to keep the rights to the character.

 In June 2011, Beatty confirmed his intention to make a sequel to Dick Tracy, but he refused to discuss details.
-He said: "I'm gonna make another one [but] I think it's dumb talking about movies before you make them.
+He said, "I'm gonna make another one [but] I think it's dumb talking about movies before you make them.
 I just don't do it.
 It gives you the perfect excuse to avoid making them."
-When asked when the sequel would get made, he replied: "I take so long to get around to making a movie that I don’t know when it starts."
+When asked when the sequel would get made, he replied, "I take so long to get around to making a movie that I don't know when it starts."

 In April 2016, Beatty again mentioned the possibility of producing a sequel when he attended CinemaCon.

 In February 2023, Turner Classic Movies aired Dick Tracy Special: Tracy Zooms In, a 30-minute television special similar to the 2010 Dick Tracy Special.
-The special consists mostly of a Zoom interview featuring Beatty appearing as both Tracy and himself, opposite Ben Mankiewicz and a returning Leonard Maltin, in which Tracy criticizes aspects of the 1990 film adaptation to Beatty's face and suggests that a younger actor should take over the role of Tracy.
-It concludes with Beatty and Tracy meeting in person and suggesting that Dick Tracy will return in future.
+The special consists mostly of a Zoom interview, featuring Beatty appearing as both Tracy and himself, opposite Ben Mankiewicz and a returning Leonard Maltin.
+In it, Tracy criticizes aspects of the 1990 film adaptation to Beatty's face, and suggests that a younger actor should take over the role of Tracy.
+It concludes with Beatty and Tracy meeting in person, and suggesting that Dick Tracy will return in the future.